Skip to main content

 Together, these tracks provide:

-• Space weather research tells us when external conditions create vulnerability windows
+• Space weather research identifies when external conditions correlate with elevated vulnerability windows

-• Systems evolution research tells us what patterns to expect during those windows, and how systems can navigate them consciously rather than reactively
+• Systems evolution research proposes frameworks for understanding what patterns to expect during those windows, and how systems may navigate them proactively rather than reactively

 Support This Research